 (…existing texts….)

-The (Re)Association Request frame shall be encrypted using the AEAD algorithm as defined in 12.11.2.7 (AEAD cipher mode for FILS) with the KEK as the key.
+The (Re)Association Request frame shall be encrypted using the AEAD algorithm as defined in 12.11.2.7 (AEAD cipher mode for FILS) with the PTK-KEK as the key.
 The AAD used with the AEAD algorithm for the Association Request frame consists of the following data passed as separate components in the following order:

 STA’s MAC address